 Getting started

-When starting out, you should think about what activities you and the person you care for enjoy doing.
+When starting out, think about what activities you and the person you care for would enjoy doing.
 This could be activities you did in the past, activities you like to watch, or something you’ve always thought you’d like to try.
-Think about whether you would like an activity where you can chat while you do it, or if you are looking for a more intense workout.
-Take a look at the Activity Ideas section of the Hub for more ideas
+Would you prefer an activity where you can chat while you do it, or a more intense workout?
+Take a look at the activity ideas section of the hub for more ideas.

-Many activities can be adapted for people with disabilities or long-term conditions to be able to take part and there are lots of organisations out there who can support with becoming more active:
+Many activities can be adapted for people with disabilities or long-term conditions to be able to take part and there are lots of organisations who can offer support with becoming more active:

-• If the person you care for has a long-term condition or disability, We Are Undefeatable has suggestions for how activities can be adapted to suit them and prevent them aggravating their condition.
+- If the person you care for has a long-term condition or disability, We Are Undefeatable has suggestions for how activities that can be adapted to suit them and prevent them aggravating their condition.

 Top tips